swri-robotics/bag-database/docs/installation/tomcat.md

 `mvn package`

 This will produce a WAR file that is suitable for deploying to a Tomcat 9 application server.
-Setting up Tomcat is not currently described in these documents.

 ## Tomcat Configuration

 1. Start up a PostgreSQL server; create an empty database and a user with access to it.
 2. Start up your application server and deploy the WAR file to it.
+The easiest way to do this is to copy the WAR file into Tomcat's `webapps` directory.
-3. The bag database will automatically create a directory at `${HOME}/.ros-bag-database` and place its configuration inside there.
+3. The bag database will automatically create a directory at `${HOME}/.ros-bag-database` and place its configuration inside there, where `${HOME}` is the home directory of the user that the `tomcat` service is running as.
 4. Edit `${HOME}/.ros-bag-database/settings.yml` and set your configuration, then restart the application.
 Here's an example of a valid config file; keys you don't want to set can be omitted.

     ```yml